ansible/mazer/README.md

 # galaxy-cli

-ansible-galaxy is a tool to manage ansible related content from https://galaxy.ansible.com
+ansible-galaxy-cli is a tool to manage ansible related content from https://galaxy.ansible.com

 ## Features